vidaud/seta/seta-ui/migrations/README.md

 MONGODB_MIGRATIONS_CONFIG=migrations/config.ini mongodb-migrate
 ```

-For Downgrading the migrations, you need to pass a command line switch --downgrade:
+For Downgrading the migrations to a specific migration in the past, you need to pass a command line switch --downgrade --to_datetime <datetime>:
 ```
-MONGODB_MIGRATIONS_CONFIG=migrations/config.ini mongodb-migrate --downgrade
+MONGODB_MIGRATIONS_CONFIG=migrations/config.ini mongodb-migrate --downgrade --to_datetime 20241030000000
 ```